top of page

 Women's Health

-I work with women who are experiencing physical and emotional challenges related to but not limited to fertility, pregnancy, and child birth.
+I work with women who are experiencing physical and emotional challenges related to fertility, perimenopause, menopause, and post menopause.

-I am a strong believer in living life present and mindfully and am happy to offer meditation practice before or at the end of counselling sessions.
-I have composed many guided visual meditations myself, and also pull from the work of John Kabat-Zinn, Jack Kornfield, Dr. Cheryl Fraser, and Dr. Tara Brach.
+I am a strong believer in living life present, mindful, and with compassion for self and others.
+I am happy to offer meditation practice before or at the end of counselling sessions.
+I have composed many guided visual meditations myself, and also pull from the work of John Kabat-Zinn, Jack Kornfield, Cheryl Fraser, Tara Brach, and Kristen Neff.

 bottom of page